MTC Seeks Nominations for Transportation Awards Program

 MTC is the regional transportation planning agency for the nine-county San Francisco Bay Area, and its “Excellence in Motion” awards program recognizes individuals, projects and organizations that have had a positive impact on transportation in the region.
 The deadline for all nominations is Friday, April 30, 2010.
 Winners will be selected by a jury representing MTC and the community.
 Visit the MTC Web page at www.mtc.ca.gov/about_mtc/awards/ to submit an application online.

 Past winners include Fannie Mae Barnes, who broke through long-entrenched gender barriers to become the first female cable car grip for San Francisco Muni; Palo Alto’s Gunn High School, recognized for its GO-FAST program that took on teen car culture and created incentives for students to walk, bike, carpool or use public transit; and the team behind the MacArthur Maze “miracle,” in which the key interchange was rebuilt in just 26 days following the catastrophic explosion of a gasoline tanker truck.
 Recognition has also gone to volunteers, community leaders and government employees dedicated to improving transportation for Bay Area residents.

-For more information about the 2014 MTC Awards, visit www.mtc.ca.gov or call the Public Information Office at (415) 778-6757.
+For more information about the 2010 MTC Awards, call the MTC Public Information Office at (415) 778-6757.
 MTC is the transportation planning, funding and coordinating agency for the nine-county San Francisco Bay Area.